About

 Process

 I work on a potter's wheel with porcelain clay.
-Delicate thin lines are applied using a slip inlay technique at the greenware stage and both underglaze and glaze decoration is added at the bisque stage.
-I create two bodies of work, one fired in an electric kiln in an oxidation atmosphere to cone 6 and another fired to cone 10 in a reduction gas kiln.
+Delicate thin lines are applied using a slip inlay technique with multiple underglaze layers added at the greenware stage.
+More glaze colors are added to designs at the bisque stage.
+I I fire in an electric kiln in an oxidation atmosphere to cone 6.